 We will use $C = \{ 0.
 1 \}^{\N}$ as our standard Cantor space.
-It clearly satisfies the above conditions as does the classical Cantor set.
+It clearly satisfies the above conditions as does the classical middle thirds Cantor set in the unit interval.
 An element $z \in C$ is an infinite string of $0$'s and $1$'s.
 With $[n] = \{ 1,2, \dots, n \}$, the set $\{ 0, 1 \}^{[n]}$ consists of the $2^n$ $n$-strings, i.e. strings of length $n$.
 Given a string $z$ which is infinite or of length at least $m$, we call the restriction $z|[m]$ the initial $m$-string of $z$.
-Given an $m$-string $w$ the set $C_w = \{ z \in C : z|[m] = w \}$ is a clopen set and the collection of $C_w$'s as $w$ varies over all finite strings provides $C$ with a countable basis of clopen sets.
+Given an $m$-string $w$ the set $C_w = \{ z \in C : z|[m] = w \}$ is a clopen set and the collection of $C_w$'s as $w$ varies over all finite strings provides $C$ with a basis of clopen sets.

-A \emph{partition} $\P$ of a set $X$ is a finite, pairwise disjoint collection of nonempty subsets which covers $X$.
+A \emph{partition} $\P$ of a set $X$ is a pairwise disjoint collection of nonempty subsets which covers $X$.
 For partitions $\P_1$ and $\P_2$ of $X$, $\P_1$ \emph{refines} $\P_2$, written $\P_1 \le \P_2$, when every element of $\P_1$ is contained in a, necessarily unique, element of $\P_2$, or, equivalently, when every element of $\P_2$ is a union of elements of $\P_1$.
 A sequence of partitions $\{ \P_n \}$ is \emph{monotone} when $m \ge n$ implies $\P_m \le \P_n$.
 By transitivity of the refinement relation it suffices $\P_{n+1}$ refines $\P_n$ for all $n$.